 The Debt Policy Revenues presented in this report are based on a cash or budgetary accounting basis, recognizing revenue only when cash is received.
-Conversely, in accordance with the Government Accounting Standards Board (GASB), the Government-wide financial statements are prepared using an accrual basis of accounting, recognizing revenue when earned, regardless of the timing of related cashflows, and Governmental Fund financial statements are prepared using modified accrual basis of accounting, recognizing revenue as soon as it both measurable and available, and net of estimated overpayments and amounts considered not collectible.
-This difference in accounting methods may result in differences between the Debt Policy Revenues contained in this report and the revenues reported in the Government's audited financial statements.
+Conversely, in accordance with the Government Accounting Standards Board (GASB), the Government-wide financial statements are prepared using an accrual basis of accounting, recognizing revenue when earned, regardless of the timing of receipt of the related cashflows and the Governmental Fund financial statements are prepared using modified accrual basis of accounting, recognizing revenue as soon as it both measurable and available, net of the estimated overpayments and amounts considered not collectible.
+The application of different accounting methods may result in differences between the Debt Policy Revenues contained in this report and the revenues reported in the Government's audited financial statements.